cyevgeniy/evg.moe/content/js/own-signals/index.md

 ### `on` function

 This function accept a signal and a callback that should be called when the signal is changed.
-It means two things:
+Now we need to do two things:

 1. We need some data structure to store callbacks
 2. We need to modify the signals' implementation and execute required